This post includes affiliate links. Find out more about affiliate links and how they help this site.

 Choosing the right butter for baking

-The butter you use in this cake shouldn’t have too much water in it, which might sound odd if you’ve never looked at the ingredients on a package of butter!
+The butter you use in your gluten and nut free cake shouldn’t have too much water in it.
+This might sound odd if you’ve never looked at the ingredients on a package of butter!

 In the USA and Australia (and many other countries), regular butter contains around 80% butterfat.
-Most of the rest of that block is water, because, well, water is cheaper than butter!
+Most of the other 20% is water, because, well, water is cheaper than butter!

 For a lot of recipes it doesn’t make too much difference, but in baking I like to use a higher fat European style butter, which contains around 85% butterfat.
-The extra water in non-European butters can change the texture of your baked goods, especially when it comes to rising of batters, because the water evaporates within the food and leaves air pockets.
+The extra water in non-European butters can change the texture of your baked goods.
+This is especially true when it comes to rising of batters, because water evaporates within the food and leaves air pockets.

 Choosing the best vanilla for your cake – extract, paste, essence or whole beans?